knbhagat/March-Madness-App/src/MySQL_Database/README.md

 To update db dump:

+Try to remove container and rebuild it as shown above, if that does not work, do:

 docker cp path/to/your/database_dump.sql MySQLDatabase:/tmp/database_dump.sql
 docker exec -it MySQLDatabase mysql -u root -p
 ** Enter Password ** : team3